ArvinCS/bambangshop/README.md

 Postman is a tool for testing web endpoints using HTTP requests.
 It helps me to test my current work by sending HTTP requests to the endpoints that I have created.
 It also helps me to test the response of the endpoints.

 #### Reflection Publisher-3

+> Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+In this tutorial case, we used push model.
+The publisher sends the notification to the subscriber, then the subscriber does not need to request the notification from the publisher.
+This model is used in the notify function in the Notification service, where the publisher sends the notification to the subscriber.

+> What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+It is simpler and more flexible if we used Pull.
+We can filter which notification data we want to receive.
+But, the disadvantages is the subscriber needs to keep sending request the notification from the publisher, which is not efficient.
+That could lead to high latency in the process.

+> Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+If we decide to not use multi-threading in the notification process, the program will be slower and potentially halted.
+It is because the program will wait until the notification process is done to process the next one.
+This will lead to high latency in the process.